PublicHealthEngland/alternative-cms/README.md

 1. Vagrant plugins - vagrant-vbguest and vagrant-proxyconf on the host.
 1. CentOS-7 as guest operating system.
 1. Ansible for managing tasks on the guest and release to staging and production.
-1. MySQL 5.5 for RDBMS on the guest.
+1. MariaDB (MySQL - from official yum repository) for RDBMS on the guest.
-1. Apache 2.4 as web server on the guest.
+1. Apache 2.4 (from official yum repository) as web server on the guest.
-1. PHP 5 as application server runtime on the guest.
+1. PHP 5 (from official yum repository) as application server runtime on the guest.
-1. Drush 7 for managing Drupal on the guest.
+1. Drush 7 (from official yum repository) for managing Drupal on the guest.
-1. Drupal 7 for host CMS solution on the guest.
+1. Drupal 7 (from official yum repository)for host CMS solution on the guest.

 ## Installation instructions